Health

 By Edie Horstman

 If you’ve recently found yourself googling how to eat more proteinwhile staring longingly at an empty fridge—you’re not alone.
 When hanger is high and motivation is low, the result is typically one of two things: overpriced takeout or a bowl of cereal.
 And while both *can* satisfy a hungry belly, ultimate satisfaction comes from a protein-packed plate.
-Fortunately, crafting high-protein meals don’t require a chef’s hat.
+Fortunately, crafting inexpensive high-protein meals doesn’t require a chef’s hat.
 Everyday ingredients and simple techniques fit the bill.

 Edie Horstman